European Union Public Licence: Version 1.2

 According to the EUPL v.1.1, the European Commission may publish other linguistic versions and/or new versions of the EUPL, so far this is required and reasonable, without reducing the scope of the rights granted by the Licence.
 Future upgrades will not be applicable automatically when software was expressly released "under the EUPL v.1.1 only".

 New provisions cover the Application service provider loophole of software distribution: Distribution and/or Communication (of software) includes providing on-line "access to its essential functionalities".

-A specificity of the EUPL v1.2 is that, at the contrary of the GPL, it is compatible with all other reciprocal licenses listed in the EUPL appendix.
-Compatibility means that after merging the covered code with code covered by a compatible license, the resulting (combined) derivative work can be distributed under the compatible license.
+While the GPL is incompatible with several other licences, EUPL v1.2 is compatible with all other reciprocal licences listed in the EUPL appendix.
+Compatibility means that after merging the covered code with code covered by a compatible licence, the resulting (combined) derivative work can be distributed under the compatible license.

-Another specificity of the EUPL is that it is interoperable, without any viral effect in case of static and dynamic linking.
+The EUPL is interoperable, without any "viral effect", in the case of static and dynamic linking.
 This currently depends on European and national law, according to the Computer Programs Directive (Directive 91/250 EEC or 2009/24).
 Recital 10 of this Directive defines interoperability and recital 15 states that for making two programs interoperable, the code needed can be copied, translated or adapted.
-For example take program A (new original code just written) and program B (a program licensed by a third party), the developer/licensor of A, who is also a legitimate holder or recipient of B may reproduce in A the needed code from B (e.g. the APIs or the needed data structures from program B) without copyright infringement and without authorization from the copyright holder of B. The licensor of A can do and distribute this without being bonded by conditions or limitations imposed by a licence of program B. This must stay compatible with the normal use of program B and cannot prejudice the legitimate interest of the copyright holder of B.
+For example, take program A (new original code just written) and program B (a program licensed by a third party), the developer/licensor of A, who is also a legitimate holder or recipient of B may reproduce in A the needed code from B (e.g. the APIs or the needed data structures from program B) without copyright infringement and without authorization from the copyright holder of B. The licensor of A can do and distribute this without being bonded by conditions or limitations imposed by a licence of program B. This must stay compatible with the normal use of program B and cannot prejudice the legitimate interest of the copyright holder of B.

 Unlike the "articles", the directive "recitals" are not transposed as such in national laws.
-However, recitals are part of European law: they are serving for understanding the scope and rationale of the law, and will be used by the court for interpreting the law, as the case may be.
+Recitals are part of European law: they aim to help understand the scope and motivation of the law for use by courts in interpreting the law.
 While recitals in EU Directives and Regulations are not considered to have independent legal value, they can expand an ambiguous provision's scope.
 They cannot restrict an unambiguous provision's scope, but they can be used to determine the nature of a provision, or to adapt it to new circumstances.